 Talking About Dying Won't Kill Us.

 We are all going to die, though an estimated 76% of us pretend we’re not.
 We go through life without preparing for our departure.
 We think if we don’t talk about death; if we don’t write anything down; if we don’t make a big deal out of it, it won’t happen to us.
-We’ll sneak by all stealth like.
-We’ll squeeze out a bit more time because obviously we’re not prepared.
+We’ll sneak by death stealthily.
+We’ll squeeze out a bit more time because obviously we’re not ready to go.
 This is how I ended up writing my husband’s will while he was dying.

 We tried taking comfort in Rilke's gentle reminder that "death is our friend precisely because it brings us into absolute and passionate presence with all that is here, that is natural, that is love," but it would have been easier if we had been the tiniest bit prepared.